 What you need to know about Club and Competition Swimming

-When you join the club, you pay your yearly membership, (£30) this goes to the club to help towards the running costs of the club.You also have to pay ASA fees, Which includes payments to the various sectors within the ASA:
+When you join the club, you pay your yearly membership, this goes to the club to help towards the running costs of the club.You also have to pay ASA fees, Which includes payments to the various sectors within Swim England:

-ASA Category 1 membership is for members of any age who are learning to swim or who are swimmers at any level, who do not compete in any discipline in open competition (other than those exempted under Law 321.1.2 and those competitions designated as low level competitions as detailed below
+This membership category is for members of any age who are learning to swim or who are swimmers at any level, who do not compete in any discipline in open competition (other than those exempted under Law 321.1.2 and those competitions designated as low level competitions as detailed below

 1. Leagues providing that: